 - Seborrhoeic dermatitis – a common scaly skin condition.
 This typically causes dandruff and sometimes a rash on the cheeks and forehead.

 - Rosacea – a skin condition that typically affects the cheeks and nose.
 Symptoms include facial flushing, facial redness, and red spots.

 - Eczema (atopic dermatitis) – an itchy inflammation of the skin which tends to flare-up from time to time.
 It can be associated with allergies.

 There are 2 main types of blepharitis:

 Tiny dandruff-like flakes form along the bases of the eyelashes.
-Bacteria invade the flakes and cause anterior blepharitis in some people (see photograph above showing severe anterior blepharitis).
+Bacteria invade the flakes and cause anterior blepharitis in some people (see photograph below showing severe anterior blepharitis).
 Seborrheoic dermatitis, which typically causes dandruff, can also cause these flakes to build up along the eyelid margin.
+(See photograph below).

 A row of special glands in the upper and lower eyelids (the meibomian glands) secrete an oily substance that coats the tear film and maintains its stability over the cornea in between blinks.
 In some people the ducts of the meibomian glands become blocked.
-This results in meibomiitis.
+This results in meibomitis.
+(See photograph below).